Every single person at DSV is part of something 75,000 times bigger than themselves

 “When the acquisition was announced, I didn’t know if I’d still have a job.
-It was worrying, but I promised myself I’d do my very best at DSV.”
-Her dedication and efforts secured Ivy a role as regional CFO for the APAC region.
+It was worrying, but I promised myself I’d do my very best DSV.”
+And her dedication and efforts secured Ivy a role as regional CFO for the APAC region.

 “When I was offered the job, my new manager told me I would be offered a major role in designing my future job.
-It felt great to be acknowledged for my hard work and I immediately said yes.”
-Ivy continues about her time at DSV: “It’s been a great journey and I learn something new every day at DSV.
+It felt great to be acknowledged for my hard work and I immediately said yes” Ivy underlines and tells about her time at DSV: “It’s been a great journey and I learn something new every day at DSV.
 There have been challenges along the way, but my manager always has complete faith in me, and reassures me we are on the right path.”

 Listen and trust